-Based on the identification process explained above, a list of 13 community health issues were identified for Parkview region.
+Based on the identification process explained above, a list of 13 community health issues was identified, of which 12 applied to Huntington County.
 These are described below in alphabetic order.

-4.3.1 Aging (Alzheimer's Disease and Osteoporosis in the Medicare Population)
+4.3.1 Aging (Alzheimer's Disease and Osteoporosis in Medicare Population)